vyapp/vy/README.md

     cd /tmp/vy-code
     python setup.py install

-Once you have installed vy and its dependencies, run in a terminal the following command:
+Once it is installed, run in a terminal:

     vy file1 file2 ...

 Or just:

     vy

 Upgrade
 =======